-- preserving public health;
+- preserving public health and safety

-- air safety;
+- air safety purposes

-- preventing the spread of disease;
+- preventing the spread of disease

-- preventing serious damage to livestock, crops, vegetables, fruit, or fisheries.
+- preventing serious damage to livestock, crops, vegetables, fruit, or fisheries

-Trapping must be by approved methods and shooting must be carried out by authorised persons (i.e. persons acting with the authority of the land occupiers, land owners and the owners of the shooting rights on the land in question) as humanely as possible.
+Trapping must use approved methods and shooting must be carried out by authorised persons (i.e. persons acting with the authority of the land occupiers, land owners and the owners of the shooting rights on the land in question) as humanely as possible.

-Another common method to legally control of goose numbers is to limit breeding by preventing eggs from hatching (by oiling, pricking or replacement with dummy eggs).
+Another common method to legally control goose numbers is to limit breeding by preventing eggs from hatching.
+For example, by oiling, pricking or replacing eggs with dummy eggs.